Sparse Hanson-Wright Inequalities with Applications: Applications

 The study of the complete eigenvector delocalization has a rich history (see survey \cite{OVW16}).
 For the adjacency matrix of the Erd{\H o}s-R{\'e}nyi random graph $G(n,p)$, \cite{HKM19} showed that all eigenvectors satisfy $\|u_i\|_{\infty} \le \frac{n^{(\log n)^{-1/2}}}{\sqrt n}$ with high probability when $p \ge C\frac{\log n}{n}$, improving upon the bounds established in \cite{TVW13}.
 The conjectured optimal bound is $\|u_i\|_{\infty} \lesssim \frac{\sqrt{\log n}}{\sqrt{n}}$, which has been proven for bulk eigenvectors of Wigner matrices with bounded entries \cite{VW15}.
 For all eigenvectors, the optimal delocalization for Wigner matrices with subexponential entries was established in \cite{benigni2022optimal}.
 Our bound in Theorem \ref{thm:delo} appears to be $\sqrt{\log n}$ away from this optimal bound in the dense case, yet represents the current best result for Wigner matrices with sparse $\alpha$-subexponential entries.
 The proof of Theorem \ref{thm:delo} follows by combining two key ingredients: the local law and an estimate of the spectral norm of $H$.
 The complete details are presented in Appendix \ref{app:delo}.

-The conclusion of Theorem \ref{thm:delo} can be extended to non-first eigenvectors of the adjacency matrix of the Erdős-Rényi random graph $G(n,p)$ with minor modifications to the proof, following the approach of \cite{HKM19}.
+The conclusion of Theorem \ref{thm:delo} can be extended to non-first eigenvectors of the adjacency matrix of the Erd{\H o}s-R\'enyi random graph $G(n,p)$ with minor modifications to the proof, following the approach of \cite{HKM19}.
 When $\alpha=\infty$, our result improves upon \cite{HKM19} by tightening the upper bound on the infinity norms from $\frac{n^{(\log n)^{-1/2}}}{\sqrt n}$ to $\frac{\log n}{\sqrt{n}}$.
 However, Theorem \ref{thm:delo} requires a more restrictive condition of $p\geq \frac{C\log^2 n}{n}$, compared to their super-critical regime of $p\geq \frac{C\log n}{n}$.

 In the proof of Theorem \ref{thm:delo}, we have adapted Theorem \ref{thm:linear} and Theorem \ref{thm:sparse_alpha}.
 By incorporating the improved bounds from Theorem \ref{thm:linearbetter} and Theorem \ref{thm:quadbetter}, we can establish results analogous to \cite{HKM19} that hold up to the super-critical regime $p\gtrsim \frac{\log n}{n}$.
 Moreover, we demonstrate that these results extend to random matrices with sparse $\alpha$-subexponential entries, where $\alpha \in [2, \infty]$, in the super-critical regime.
 Note that $\beta = 1-\frac{1}{\alpha} \in [\frac{1}{2},1].$ And when $\alpha\geq 2$, $H$ is a sparse sub-Gaussian random matrix.